matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

 ### Upgrades (12 total)

-1. **Bird Watching Equipment** - _"High-powered binoculars and cameras to document the suspicious behavior of 'pigeons.'
-Notice how they never actually eat bread crumbs?
-Robots don't need food!"_
+1. **Bird Watching Equipment** - _"Standard bird-watching equipment is enough to spot the anomalies.
-2. **Government Drone Manual** - _"A leaked manual from a 'former' government employee shows how to identify robotic pigeons.
-The real giveaway?
-They don't poop like real birds!"_
+   Their flight paths are too perfect, their loitering too intentional.
+They don't eat, they just observe."_
-3. **Pigeon Behavior Analysis** - _"Study the movement patterns of 'pigeons.'
-Real birds don't fly in perfect formation or hover suspiciously outside windows for hours!"_
+2. **Government Drone Manual** - _"A leaked field manual for the 'Avian Reconnaissance Unit' details the drones' inner workings.
+Their power source is the biggest giveaway."_
-4. **Robotic Pigeon Factory** - _"Secret government facility where robotic pigeons are manufactured.
+3. **Pigeon Behavior Analysis** - _"Log their behavior.
+You'll find they operate on a repeating loop of programmed actions, unlike a real biological entity."_
-   Located in an abandoned warehouse in New Jersey.
-We have the coordinates!"_
+4. **Robotic Pigeon Factory** - _"The drones are assembled in automated facilities disguised as industrial bakeries.
+We have the address of one in New Jersey."_
-5. **Pigeon Surveillance Network** - _"The pigeons are part of a massive surveillance network.
-Each 'bird' has a unique ID and reports back to a central monitoring station."_
+5. **Pigeon Surveillance Network** - _"The drones form a mesh network, relaying data from one to another until it reaches a central collection node.
+It's an airborne spy grid."_
-6. **Anti-Pigeon Technology** - _"Developed special devices to jam the pigeon drones' signals.
-They start malfunctioning and fly in circles when you activate it!"_
+6. **Anti-Pigeon Technology** - _"A simple electromagnetic pulse device can temporarily disable the drones.
+They just reboot and fly off, but it proves they're not real."_
-7. **Pigeon Whistleblower** - _"A 'former' government pigeon technician has come forward with evidence.
-He's been living in hiding since exposing the program."_
+7. **Pigeon Whistleblower** - _"A former technician from the program has agreed to talk.
+He's afraid for his life, but his conscience got the better of him."_
-8. **Government Pigeon Training** - _"The government has been training real pigeons to work with the robotic ones.
-It's a hybrid surveillance system - part bird, part machine!"_
+8. **Government Pigeon Training** - _"They use a handful of real, trained pigeons to lead the drone flocks, making them appear more natural.
+These 'Judas birds' are the key."_
-9. **Pigeon Communication Decoder** - _"Developed technology to intercept the signals between pigeon drones and their control center.
-They're transmitting everything they see!"_
+9. **Pigeon Communication Decoder** - _"The drones communicate via a specific, encrypted frequency.
-10.   **Underground Pigeon Bunker** - _"Your secret base where you analyze captured pigeon drones.
+   If we can crack it, we can see what they see."_
-      The walls are lined with aluminum foil to block their surveillance signals."_
+10.   **Underground Pigeon Bunker** - _"A secure location is needed to disassemble and analyze a captured drone.
+We need to reverse-engineer the tech."_
-11.   **Global Pigeon Network** - _"The pigeon surveillance program is worldwide!
-Every major city has its own network of robotic pigeons.
-The truth is everywhere!"_
+11.   **Global Pigeon Network** - _"This isn't just a local program.
+It's global.
+Every major city is infested with these bio-mechanical spies.
+The scale is unbelievable."_
-12.   **Pigeon Truth Exposure** - _"Launch a massive campaign to expose the pigeon surveillance program.
-Billboards, social media, and public demonstrations.
-The pigeons can't stop us all!"_
+12.   **Pigeon Truth Exposure** - _"Once we have irrefutable proof, we leak it all.
+A coordinated data dump that will make people look at the birds in a whole new light."_

 ---